Ephys Link

 Developing a client application

-Ephys Link can be interfaced with any WebSocket client or used directly as a python library.
+Ephys Link can be interfaced with any Socket.IO client or used directly as a python library.
 The following is information that can be helpful for developers looking to build client applications that utilize Ephys Link.

 Importing Ephys Link as a Python library